-**This may include slip and falls, personal injuries that occur at the insured premises, where the property owner/investor is determined to be the negligent party**
+This may include slips and falls, and personal injuries that occur at the insured premises, where the property owner/investor is determined to be the negligent party.

 This coverage is needed when: